onflow/cadence-lang.org/versioned_docs/version-1.0/cadence-migration-guide/improvements.md

 <details>

-<summary style={{backgroundColor: "--ifm-alert-background-color-highlight"}}>Matching Access Modifiers for Interface Implementation Members are now Required ([FLIP 262](https://github.com/onflow/flips/blob/main/cadence/20240415-remove-non-public-entitled-interface-members.md))</summary>
+<summary>Matching Access Modifiers for Interface Implementation Members are now Required ([FLIP 262](https://github.com/onflow/flips/blob/main/cadence/20240415-remove-non-public-entitled-interface-members.md))</summary>

 **Note** This is a recent change that may not be reflected in emulated migrations or all tools yet.
 Likewise, this may affect existing staged contracts which do not conform to this new requirement.
-Please check the latest documentation and tools for the most up-to-date information, and re-stage contracts as necessary.
+Please ensure your contracts are updated and re-staged, if necessary, to match this new requirement.

 #### 💡 Motivation